syncfusion-content/uwp-docs/uwp/Radial-Gauge/Scales.md

 This feature is used to automatically adjust the radius and center of a circular gauge based on the `StartAngle` and `SweepAngle` properties by enable the `IsCenterAligned` property of gauge.

 N> Default value of the IsCenterAligned property is false.

-N> All the feature should be Custom.
+To enable the center align feature, you need to set all features Ticks, Labels and Range position as Custom and set IsCenterAligned as true.

 {% tabs %}